jiayuehua/blog/_posts/2019-11-09-llvm-from-scratch.md

 (However, to submit patches to LLVM projects, you must use [the official Phabricator](https://reviews.llvm.org/differential/diff/create/);
 don't submit GitHub pull requests against `llvm/llvm-project`!
-At least not as of November 2019.)
+At least not as of December 2020.)

 ## Step 1: Fork!